-Believe it or not, there’s a right way to fold socks so that they fit nicely into a drawer and stay in tidy rows!
-Here’s how!
+Believe it or not, there’s a right way to fold socks!
+Follow these easy steps and your socks will fit nicely into your drawer and stay in perfect, tidy rows!

 It’s true.
 This is an entire blog post dedicated to how to fold socks. 🙂 OK, you may think I’m more than just a little crazy for this, but hear me out.
 I’ve always loved socks in general and ever since I was a little kid I’ve always felt like there was almost nothing better than a fresh pair of brand new socks.
 Lately though, my love of socks has gone a little further and I have to admit that I probably get just a little too much joy out of having all of those beloved socks all lined up and organized in my sock drawer, you know, just so.
 It really does make a difference to start your day off by opening a drawer that is just all neat and orderly.
 It just gives you that feeling that everything is right in the world. 🙂 You know?